regorxxx/Playlist-Tools-SMP/README.md

 Any other path WILL NOT work without editing the scripts.
 For ex: mine is c:\Users\xxx\AppData\Roaming\foobar2000\scripts\SMP\xxx-scripts\...
 For portable installations: .\foobar2000\profile\scripts\SMP\xxx-scripts\...
-Then load any button script into a SMP panel within foobar (there are buttons bars and independent buttons for the individual scripts and the playlist tools menu). 'buttons_playlist_tools_menu.js' is associated to the tools menu.
+Then load any button script into a SMP panel within foobar.
+There are buttons bars and independent buttons for the individual scripts and the playlist tools menu. 'buttons_playlist_tools_menu.js' is associated to the tools menu.